 How to Prevent Legionella in Buildings

-As we enter the summer months after a long pandemic, many communities are preparing of renovations or new construction projects.
+As we enter the summer months, many communities are preparing of renovations or new construction projects.
 There are many safety factors to consider during these projects and oftentimes leads to overlooking certain dangers of construction projects, such as Legionella in your facility’s water system.
 However, having an active water management plan during construction and renovation is imperative if you are to keep your community safe, and learning how to prevent the bacteria is your first line of defense against Legionnaires’ Disease.

 Dive a bit deeper into the importance of a having an active Water Management Plan during construction and renovation projects by investigating:

 - Why knowledge about legionella is important in your community

 - How this bacteria grows in risk areas

 Legionella is not just a problem for old, dilapidated buildings with poor infrastructure – construction and renovation projects present a critical opening for the contamination of a building’s water systems, especially in Senior Living buildings.
 If you are considering a new project, you will want to investigate how to prevent Legionella in buildings during your construction project.
 Once you are familiar with the preventative methods like testing and having a water management plan, you may also want to take a look at different resources available if a positive legionella case arises.

 What is Legionella and Why is it Important?

 Legionella pneumonia is a type of bacteria found in lakes, streams and other freshwater environments.
 The bacteria becomes a serious health concern when it spreads to a building’s water system.
 Once it is introduced in a building’s water system, it can spread rapidly through droplets small enough for people to breathe in.
 Though less common, it can also spread by aspiration – when water accidentally goes into the lungs while drinking.
 Seniors with dysphasia and other swallowing difficulties are especially at risk for aspiration of Legionella.